Jay Silverheels, Played Tonto in The Lone Ranger

 Lone Ranger Debut

-The show opened each week with dramatic footage of Clayton Moore as the masked stranger riding Silver through a Western landscape.
+The show opened each week with dramatic footage of Clayton Moore as the masked stranger riding his horse Silver through a Western landscape.
 An announcer narrated over the scene: “The Lone Ranger!
 A fiery horse with the speed of light, a cloud of dust and a hearty Hi-Yo Silver! …a mysterious character of the early West who brought fear to the lawless and hope to those who wanted to make the land their own.”
 To see a clip of the opening, click here.

 At that time, few people had televisions, however, the number of television sets in America would increase greatly over the next few years.
 In the process, Tonto became a household name.